SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-If the first and second list element do sum to `2020`, the function will return the product of the two numbers.
+If the first and second list element do sum to `2020`, then the function body will execute and return the product of the two numbers.

-If the first and second list element do _not_ sum to `2020`, i.e. if our guard clause does not evaluate to true, then we hit the next version of the function implementation:
+If the first and second list element do _not_ sum to `2020`, i.e. if our guard clause does not evaluate to `true`, then we hit the next version of the function implementation:

 ```elixir
 defp get_two([first | [_second | rest]]) do